chef/chef-workstation/www/site/content/docs/chef-workstation/chef-run-users-guide.md

 If you specify the path to the cookbook `chef-run` will execute the default recipe from the cookbook on the target node.

-`chef-run` also supports looking up your cookbook in a local cookbook repo.
-Assuming you have your cookbook repo at `/cookbooks`,  run:
+`chef-run` also supports looking up your cookbook in a local cookbook repository.
+Assuming you have your cookbook repository at `/cookbooks`,  run:

 ```bash
 cd /cookbooks